 The very moment that you peel back the shrink wrap on your brand-new iPhone or Samsung Galaxy phone, you inevitably lose a substantial amount of resale value.
 In many cases, this near-instantaneous depreciation means that your new and shiny phone is suddenly worth just two-thirds of what you originally paid!

-- Why iPhones hold their value
+Why do iPhones hold their value better than Samsung?

 How we got our numbers